Redshift Security: Data Backups and Encryption Best Practices

 Set the require_ssl parameter to true then hit “Save”:

-- When encryption is enabled, snapshots of the cluster are also encrypted, which ensures that the data is protected in any form outside your Redshift cluster, even when the snapshot is moved between regions or accounts
+• When encryption is enabled, snapshots of the cluster are encrypted, which ensures that the data is protected in any form outside your Redshift cluster, even when the snapshot is moved between regions or accounts.

 Redshift encryption uses envelope encryption, which means that you can rotate keys without having to re-encrypt data blocks.
 The key hierarchy consists of four tiers:

-It is possible to use AWS KMS or Customer managed keys (CMS) for encryption, which offer more flexibility including the ability to create, rotate, disable, define access control and audit encryption keys.
+It’s possible to use AWS KMS or customer managed keys (CMS) for encryption, which offer more flexibility including the ability to create, rotate, disable, define access control and audit encryption keys.

 If you don't use AWS KMS for key management, you can use a hardware security module (HSM) for key management with Amazon Redshift.